Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 8 – Sinh

 A sinh has three main components.
 The head of the sinh is called hua sinh.
-It is refered to the waistband, which is tucked in and hidden to give a neat impression.
+It is referred to as the waistband, which is tucked in and hidden to give a neat impression.
 The main part of the sinh is called ‘phuen sinh’. or ‘tua sinh’.
-It is mostly plain and simple, with no more than two colors.
+It is mostly plain and simple, with no more than two colours.
 The tin sinh is the foot of the sinh, which means it is the hem.
 The hem is filled with woven details and designs with delicate embroidery.
 The woven sinh designs can give away which ethnic area is the sinh from.

 traditional thai outfits (5)